saragracebiddle/personalBlog/content/post/2023-12-08-data-analysis-as-an-r-package-the-how/index.md

 When naming the repo, remember that you will be making an R package.
 So you need to follow both Git and R's naming conventions.
 Git allows you to name repos with special characters such as '-', but R will not allow you to name your package that way.
 You could, technically, name the R package and Git repo differently, but I definitely prefer matching names just to prevent any unnecessary confusion.

 Choose a name that is all characters, no '-' or other special characters, and preferably no numeric characters.
 For further information about package naming conventions, read [R Packages 2e Chapter 4.1.2: Name Your Package][rpackages4.1.2url].
 Note that the purpose of your package is different than the kind of packages that the author is discussing in [R Packages 2e][rpackagesurl].
 The package we are creating is for data analysis of a specific study or project, not to develop tools in R for others to use.
 You will not likely submit this package to CRAN or BioConductor, as this package will have limited usefulness for others besides you and the team working on this data analysis.
 So you can be a little more relaxed with the naming rules than would be required for you to submit to CRAN or BioConductor.

+Under the option for selecting a `.gitignore` template, select the option for `R`.

+You can go ahead and choose a license or you can choose one later, it is up to you.
+If you are not sure which license to choose, you can click on the link by the license selection options to read over some popular options and what they do.
+I default to an MIT license, but if your study has data that should not be publicly available or used by others, then spend time choosing a good license with the protections you want.

 #### 2. Create a New R Project